 - Despite local differences, dance is practised in every culture because it responds to fundamental common human needs for creativity and expression.

-- Students will view and analyse a range of dance styles to develop understanding and specialist language.
+- Watch and analyse a range of dance styles, developing observation and making comparisons.

-- Students will start to think about dance as part of culture, including their own.
+- Associate dance with culture, including their own.

 What features contribute to a dance style?
-Students can discuss in pairs before feeding back to the group.
+Either brainstorm all together, or discuss in pairs and feed back.
 (Movements, tempo, use of space, formations, levels, dynamics, costume, function etc).
 Record the categories as headings on the board or sugar paper so that you can add to it in Task 3.

 Ask a range of closed and / or open questions depending on the level(s) of your group.
-You may want to review relevant sections when they are referred to.
+You may want to review relevant sections of the video when you refer to them.

 - Are there any common features between the different styles?

 - What could the message of the video be?
 (All cultures include dance.
 Despite local differences, all people and cultures have commonalities that unite us.)

 End the task by referring to the theme, Different Backgrounds, Common Ground How does this relate to what they have been doing this session?